Tracially embeddable strategies: Lifting MIP* tricks to MIPco: Proof for the Rounding Theorem

-We will end this section by recalling two lemmas about von Neumann algebras.
-The first is the orthogonalization lemma \cite[Theorem 1.2]{delasalleOrthogonalizationPositiveOperator2022}, which is used to approximate a set of POVMs on a von Neumann algebra by a PVM being defined on the same algebra.
+In this section, we prove the rounding theorem.
+We start by introducing a few lemmas about von Neumann algebras.
+The first lemma we recall is the orthogonalization lemma \cite[Theorem 1.2]{delasalleOrthogonalizationPositiveOperator2022}, which is used to approximate a set of POVMs on a von Neumann algebra by a PVM being defined on the same algebra.

 \begin{lemma}[Orthogonalization lemma] Let $\alicealg \subseteq \BofH$ be a von Neumann algebra and let $\ket{\psi} \in \cH$ be a unit vector.
-For any POVM $\{ A_x \} \subseteq \alicealg$ such that $\sum_x \braket{\psi|A_x^2|\psi} >1- \epsilon$, there exists a PVM $\{P_x\} \subseteq \alicealg$ such that
+For any POVM $\{ A_a \} \subseteq \alicealg$ such that $\sum_a \braket{\psi|A_a^2|\psi} >1- \epsilon$, there exists a PVM $\{P_a\} \subseteq \alicealg$ such that